Twelve Furious Months eBook

 © 2021 Robert Fairhead

 N.B.
-You might also be interested in this blog post on my first eBook collection of short stories, Reworking Both Sides.
+You might also be interested in my first eBook collection of short stories, Both Sides of the Story.